Beyond the Standard Model Higgs physics: Hunting $h \rightarrow bs$ with Higgs-strahlung at CEPC and FCC-ee: Abstract

 \section{Abstract}

-The next generation of $e^-e^+$ colliders, particularly the CEPC and FCC-ee, will offer unprecedented precision to probe Higgs boson properties.
-In this work, we investigate the flavor-changing decay $h\to bs$ produced via Higgs-strahlung in the framework of the Two-Higgs-Doublet Model of Type III (2HDM-III).
-Using multivariate techniques, we project the signal significance for CEPC and FCC-ee, considering dominant backgrounds and systematic uncertainties.
-Our results demonstrate that these colliders could achieve $5\sigma$ sensitivity to $\mathcal{BR}(h\to bs)$ down to $10^{-4}$, providing a unique window into physics beyond the Standard Model.
+The next generation of circular electron-positron colliders, such as the Circular Electron Positron Collider and the Future Circular Collider, will provide an unprecedented level of precision in probing the properties of the Higgs boson.
+In this study, we examine the flavor-changing neutral Higgs decay $h\to bs$ produced via the Higgs-strahlung process within the framework of the Two-Higgs-Doublet Model Type III.
+We identify regions of the parameter space that remain viable after applying stringent constraints from current experimental data.
+By employing a multivariate analysis based on Boosted Decision Trees, we project that a signal significance of $5\sigma$ can be achieved, even after accounting for irreducible backgrounds and systematic uncertainties.
+Our findings show that these future colliders could offer a unique avenue for discovering signatures of physics beyond the standard model.

 \keywords{Higgs flavor violation, 2HDM-III, future $e^-e^+$ colliders, systematic uncertainties}